caius/gstr/README.markdown

 Each file in lib/tests is expected to add itself to this global TestSuite - for example, if your TestCase is called MyTestCase do the following:

     TestSuite global addTest: MyTestCase buildSuite.

-### st-run

-st-run loads all the files in lib, then passes your arguments to st-run.st.
-The idea is that this will be something similar to rake, but I'm not quite sure how it works.

 ### Smalltalk Image files